Net Plugin

 enable_backends: [http]

-In the above examples, the Server listens on the local port 50080, while the Client is configured to route all RPC requests through the http backend to http://127.0.0.1:50080
+In the examples above, the Server listens on the local port 50080, and the Client configures all RPC requests to be sent via the http backend to the address http://127.0.0.1:50080

-When the Client initiates a call to the Server, it follows this format:
+When the Client initiates a call to the Server, the following format is used:

-Uses HTTP POST method, with the request or response packet data serialized in the Body;
+Sent via HTTP POST, with the serialized request or response packet data filled in the Body;

 content-type